dotlang/language/Enhancements.md

 Y - interface is a class.
 Implementing functions in a class is optional.
 If they are called and not implemented runtime error will happen.
 We can check `(class1)myObj` which returns true if myObj's class has all methods and data-members specified in class1.

-Y - we can also use type alias for alias an import:
+N - we can also use type alias to alias an import:
 `alias cd = core.data.util.stack`
+This makes import complex.
+We already have `=>` notation.

 Y - implement/extend vs embedding.
 Why we can implement as many interfaces as we want? because its guaranteed that there will be no conflicting implementations. we can expose as many members as we want and we can hide their methods by adding methods with same name and we can call them via `this.member.func` notation.

-Y - It is mandatory to have `class1& this` as first parameter for non-statics.
+N - It is mandatory to have `class1& this` as first parameter for non-statics.
 It cannot be `class1 this`.
 Better to use auto here: `int func(auto this, int x)` which will translate to `const class1&`, because you cannot change value of `this`.
+Later: There is no static vs non-static.

-N - What is methods of class have different type for `this`?
+N - What if methods of class have different type for `this`?
 Can we extend classes using this method? if this happens, then there is no need for struct and methods to be together.
 Like D's uniform function call syntax.
 This is complicated because, what about private functions?
 What about static functions?
 At least for calling notation we definitely don't want to support `f(x, y)` because it's non-OOP looking.
 Can we have `MyClass this` and `MyClass& this` like Go? for small classes like `int` we may want to use `MyClass this`. but this means the method has access to a "Copy" of the object. which we don't want. we always want to access original object.
 ```
 int x;